 When I was growing up there was a simple table cookie that I particularly favored.
-It was ubiquitous and it seemed to appear in all of the bakeries and kitchens that I frequented.
+It was ubiquitous and seemed to appear in all of the bakeries and kitchens I frequented.
 It was a plain cookie, not flashy but what could be described as a peasant cookie.
 What it lacked in appearance it make up for in taste.

 I am talking about an Italian American classic, the wine biscuit.

 This is a popular treat in the Italian American communities in New England, especially in my home state of Rhode Island.
 There are many variations of this cookie, but the main component to this treat is wine.
 Some recipes will use white, some reds, or blends.
 I have a preference for the use of the red wines because it will yield a beautiful purple hue to this cookie with a spectacular taste.